logyball/quote-sender/README.md

 This is a dumb program that uses golang to fetch the quote of the day from `http://quote.rest/` and then uses twilio to send it to my phone.
 The real value of it is that it's a simple thing that can be served up via k8s in a cronjob.

 Starting in v0.10, I added the [CatAPI](https://thecatapi.com/) as bonus picture inside the message.
 Starting in v1.0, I added the [Dog API](https://dog.ceo/dog-api/) to show on Fridays, as well as added support for way more cats via filetypes supported natively by Twilio.
+As of v2.0, I've integrated into the awesome service [ntfy.sh](https://ntfy.sh/) for quick notifications on my phone if there are any errors.

 <img src="./imgs/example_message.jpeg" width="360" height="640" alt="Example Message"/>

+## Requirements

+1. Go v1.19+
+2. Working Kubernetes Cluster w/ the [SealedSecrets CRD](https://github.com/bitnami-labs/sealed-secrets) installed
+3. Twilio Subscription and API Key
+4. (optional) [ntfy.sh](https://ntfy.sh) for error reporting
+5. (optional) a prometheus pushgateway instance

+## Configuration

+Configure the following environment variables in `ops/*/cronJob.yml` to suit your needs:

+1. TZ - your time zone
+2. (if error reporting) ERR_NOTIFICATION_TOPIC - your ntfy topic
+3. (if not error reporting) ERROR_REPORT_ENABLED - set to false
+4. (if not pushing to prometheus) PUSH_TO_PROMETHEUS - set to false
+5. (if pushing to prometheus) PROMETHEUS_GATEWAY_URI - where your prometheus push gateway listens

 ### Building